mobiledevpro/remote-logcat-old/README.md

     }
 }
 ```
-4. Add user's name or login (if it needed):
+4. Add user's name or login for logs (if it needed):
 ```java
 RemoteLog.setUserInfo(
       new UserInfoModel([user's name or user's login here])